AdobeDocs/certification.en/help/certifications/aa/aa-e-developer.md

 ### Minimum experience {#minimum-experience}

 You should have experience as an implementation consultant in a hybrid role with about 2 years' experience in [!DNL Adobe Analytics] implementation.
-You acts as the bridge between IT and the business, translate the business requirements into a technical solution (SDR), and based on requirements provided by the analyst, understand which type of variable is needed, where and how to collect the data, design the data model (data layer), configure and maintain the tag management solution.
+You act as the bridge between IT and the business, translate the business requirements into a technical solution (SDR), and, based on requirements provided by the analyst, understand which type of variable is needed, where and how to collect the data, design the data model (data layer), configure and maintain the tag management solution.

-You, as the Analytics Developer rarely implement the tags on the page; instead, they are implemented by IT or the system integrator.
+You, as the Analytics Developer, rarely implement the tags on the page; instead, they are implemented by IT or the system integrator.

 You should be familiar with the following tools and environments: